FrankensteinVariorum/fv-collation/TEI_Development.md

 * [pseudo-TEI output](https://github.com/ebeshero/Pittsburgh_Frankenstein/tree/Text_Processing/collateXPrep/teiOutput): 33 files that contain a more precise encoding of the segmented variants

 ## Notes for next steps:
+I. Collating the printed texts: Refinements?
-We'd like to see color encoded tables generated as HTML but currently this is only available as output within Jupyter Notebooks.
+* We'd like to see color encoded tables generated as HTML but currently this is only available as output within Jupyter Notebooks.
+* Perhaps consider normalizing variant spellings?
+Punctuation?
+(Be careful...)

+II.
+Collating with the MS Notebook files